ascensionserver/server/README.md

 14. Tick the JVM Arguments box and enter "-Xmx4096M -Xms4096M -XX:+UseParNewGC -XX:+UseConcMarkSweepGC -XX:+CICompilerCountPerCPU -XX:+TieredCompilation"
 15. Select Save Profile
 16. Ensure the correct profile is picked in the bottom left then click Play

-## Subversion (Unsuported)

-1. Download the Minecraft launcher and run it. - Then close it.
-2. Run stock minecraft and ensure it all works correctly.
-3. Download and install TortoiseSVN from http://tortoisesvn.net/downloads.html
-4. Create a folder in a place you wish to store your client files.
-5. Open the folder.
-6. If TortoiseSVN is installed correctly there should be a "SVN Checkout..." option
-7. Click this and then enter "https://github.com/ascensionserver/ascension" in the "URL of repository"
-8. Click Okay and it should begin downloading the server files inside the "trunk" folder.
-9. Open the folder and install "forge-1.10.2-12.18.3.2221-installer-win.exe".
-10. Launch the stock minecraft launcher again after step 8 and 9 finish.
-11. Go to the Profile Editor tab.
-12. Double click Forge to edit it.
-13. Tick the game directory box and enter the directory you have installed your minecraft files in including the "/trunk" eg. "C:\Users\Username\Desktop\Minecraft Server\trunk"
-14. Tick the JVM Arguments box and enter "-Xmx4096M -Xms4096M -XX:+UseParNewGC -XX:+UseConcMarkSweepGC -XX:+CICompilerCountPerCPU -XX:+TieredCompilation"
-15. Select Save Profile
-16. Ensure the correct profile is picked in the bottom left then click Play